 “While this will be my fourth time going back to South Korea to study, I can’t wait for what’s in store,” says Leibson.
 “In addition to improving my Korean language skills, my personal goals for this upcoming trip include running in the Gyeongju Cherry Blossom Run (for the second time!), hiking Hallasan, visiting Ulleungdo, and keeping up my Mandarin skills.”
-In summer 2015, Leibson studied at Yonsei University, and in summer 2017 at Seoul National University on a federally-funded Foreign Language and Area Studies Fellowship, awarded by the Jackson School’s Korean Studies Program.
+In summer 2015, Leibson studied at Yonsei University, and in summer 2017 at Seoul National University on a federally-funded Foreign Language and Area Studies Fellowship, awarded by the Jackson School’s East Asia Center.
 After graduation, Leibson hopes to undertake a graduate program with a focus on International Relations and East Asia.

 Undergraduate Sarah Rinehart, a junior studying public health in the human sciences department, will further her study of Portuguese in Mozambique; in summer 2017 and academic year 2017-2018, she also received a Center for Global Studies Foreign Language and Area Studies (FLAS) Fellowship (Portuguese) in relation to global health.